-A storm drain (storm sewer) is a network of pipes that convey surface drainage from catch basins or other surface inlets, through manholes, to an outfall.
-Storm drains are defined as closed pipe networks connecting two or more inlets, see Figure 6-1.
+A storm drain (storm sewer) is a network of pipes that conveys surface drainage from a surface inlet or through a manhole, to an outfall.
+Storm drains are defined as closed pipe networks connecting two or more inlets, see Figure 6-1.1.
+Storm drain networks typically consist of lateral(s) that discharge into a trunk line.
+The trunk line then receives the discharge and conveys it to an outfall.